 If you’re thinking about peeking underwater into the world of aquatic therapy, here are eleven things to know:

-· Aquatic therapy allows a patient to begin weight bearing sooner because of the buoyancy of the water, which will help them transition to weight bearing on land.
+· Aquatic therapy allows a patient to begin weight-bearing sooner because of the buoyancy of the water, which will help them transition to weight-bearing on land.

-· Going into the water displaces the bodyweight that a patient would be putting on their joints outside of the pool because it reduces the stress of and pressure of the bodyweight on muscles, joints, tendon and bones at various depths.
+· Going into the water displaces the bodyweight that a patient would be putting on their joints outside of the pool because it reduces the stress of and pressure of the bodyweight on muscles, joints, tendons and bones at various depths.

-· This type of therapy isn’t a one-stop shop; it’s extremely customizable to individual patient needs.
+· This type of therapy isn’t a one-stop-shop; it’s extremely customizable to individual patient needs.

 · Typically, the patient and therapist are both in the pool working on rehabilitation together.